Neema-2016/PHP-Constants/index.md

 ### Prerequisites
 Before getting into it, you at least have to know the following concepts and install the following tools in your machine.
 1. Possess a basic PHP language understanding.
 2. Installed xampp which you could get from [here](https://www.apachefriends.org/download.html) or wampp from [here](https://sourceforge.net/projects/wampserver/).
-These softwares run the PHP scripts.
+The two software run the PHP scripts.
 3. Have installed a text editor you prefer.
-I will be using VS Code to run basic code from this article which you could install from [this](https://visualstudio.microsoft.com/downloads/) link.
+I will be using VS Code to run basic code from this article.
+You could install it from [this](https://visualstudio.microsoft.com/downloads/) link.

 Ready to learn?
 Let's begin!

 ### What a PHP Constant is
 From the above-covered introduction, constants can be compared to but not the same as variables.
 Unlike variables, once we initialize or define a constant, we cannot change the value attached to it when executing a script at any point in time.
-Of course there exists an exception for this condition when we use (magic constants) instead.
+Of course, there exists an exception for this condition when we use (magic constants) instead.
 We will not cover magic constants in this article but you could find content on the same from [here](https://www.tutorialrepublic.com/php-tutorial/php-magic-constants.php) that explains magic constants concept profoundly.
-Due to their immutable nature, PHP Constants come in handy when defining data like configuration settings including the website's base URL, database username and passwords, to mention but a few.
+Due to their immutable nature, PHP Constants come in handy when defining data like configuration settings including the website's base URL, database username, and passwords, to mention but a few.

 ### PHP Constants naming conventions
-It is important to note that PHP constants are **case-sensitive** .
+It is important to note that PHP constants are **case-sensitive**.
 Also, when naming constants, they **must** begin with either a letter or an *underscore(_)*.
-Next when we get to create a constant, we will also see that the constant names are **always** in uppercase.
+Next, when we get to create a constant, we will also see that the constant names are **always** in uppercase.

 ### Defining the PHP Constant
 Now that we have some basic understanding of what a constant is, let's see how we could create one.